-In addition to financial compensation, student analyst positions serve as a valuable professional development experience, providing critical exposure and experience in social impact work and connecting you with a tremendous network of professionals dedicated to leveraging the tools of education, finance, data, and technology for the common good.
+In addition to financial compensation, student analyst positions serve as a valuable professional development experience, providing critical exposure and experience in social impact work and connecting you with a tremendous network of professionals who are dedicated to leveraging the tools of education, finance, data and technology for the common good.

 What are the time commitments for a student analyst?

 Throughout the semester, we work with students to enable flexible schedules that help students prioritize their academics.
-At the same time, we encourage applicants to consider their other commitments before deciding to apply.
+At the same time, we encourage applicants to be thoughtful about their other commitments before deciding to apply.

 How will work happen across different time zones?

-We are a distributed, remote-friendly team, and many of our fellows and staff are not located in Washington, D.C.
-Thus, we are well equipped to work across time zones within the continental United States.
+We are a distributed, remote-friendly team and many of our fellows and staff members are not located in Washington, D.C., thus we are well equipped in working across time zones within the continental United States.
 We believe that work can be done asynchronously but also value meetings so that the team can connect and engage collaboratively on work in real-time.
 As mentioned, the Beeck Center works with students to enable flexible schedules that help students prioritize their academics.
 If any issues arise or if there is an extenuating concern, we encourage you to let us know your specific situation.

 Who can I reach out to for an informational interview or coffee chat?

-To ensure that we conduct a transparent and fair recruitment process for all applicants, we do not schedule meetings outside the application process.
+To ensure that we are conducting a transparent and fair recruitment process for all applicants, we do not schedule meetings outside of the application process.
 We make it a point to ensure that our position descriptions are as detailed as possible and provide the general context and background for our work that is needed for a successful application.

 Do you have a referral process?

-We encourage our students and staff to get the word out about our opportunities but do not have a formal referral process to ensure that we conduct a transparent and fair recruitment process for all applicants.
-You can identify any connections or affiliations with the Beeck Center on the application form.
+We encourage our students and staff to get the word out about our opportunities but do not have a formal referral process in order to ensure that we are conducting a transparent and fair recruitment process for all applicants.
+On the application form, you can identify any connections or affiliations with the Beeck Center..
 Most importantly, we encourage you to research our Center, our core values, and our work, to discern the alignment between your goals, our work, and the position description.

 How can I apply?